-[11] This Court notes that the delay in this case is only six days.
+[11] This Court notes that the delay in this case is less than four months.

 (b) The reasons for the delay

 [12] The Supreme Court noted that, if the delay arose from a change of mind or from indecision, there was less justification for an extension than where the delay resulted from error or inadvertence, particularly if understandable.